crossbario/crossbar/README.md

 We believe the above approach is scalable in terms of development and deployment, and in particular allows to create and operate more advanced systems with less complexity and in less time.

-## Where to go?

-For further information, please checkout the [documentation](https://github.com/crossbario/crossbar/wiki) or get in touch on our [mailing list](https://groups.google.com/forum/#!forum/autobahnws).

 ----------